Engineering salary round-up: from graduate to chartered engineer

 Discover what a typical engineering graduate salary is like, how much the top graduate schemes pay and average salaries for incorporated and chartered engineers.

 A typical salary for a graduate engineering job with a high-profile graduate employer in the UK is around the £26,000 to £29,000 mark.
 Salaries for graduate schemes advertised with TARGETjobs Engineering tend to range between around £22,000 to £30,000.
 A few engineering employers pay more, typically (but not exclusively) oil and gas giants such as BP, Shell and ExxonMobil.
 Salaries for graduate engineers working for small and medium-sized or regional employers tend to be slightly lower, often between £18,000 and £25,000.

-What is the average salary for a graduate engineer?
+What is the average salary for an engineering graduate?

 Will I get paid more if I have a postgraduate degree?

 Some engineering employers do pay their graduates more if they have a masters degree or PhD.
 National Grid, for example, offers graduates with a masters a slightly higher starting salary.

 A postgraduate degree can also boost your future salary.
 The Engineering Council's most recent survey, the Survey of Registered Engineers and Technicians 2013, found that the median basic income for engineers educated to graduate level was £56,000; for those educated to postgraduate level the figure was £62,000.

 What salary progression can a graduate engineer expect?

 Many engineering employers state that their graduates can expect to see their salary reviewed – and potentially increased – on a regular basis.
 How much your salary will increase over the course of your graduate scheme will depend on the individual employer, though.

 The ISE 2018 Development Survey can give you an idea of the typical salary progression for graduate engineers.
 It found that the median salary progression after three years for graduates recruited in 2014 was: